British Car Brands (manufacturer car companies, logos)

 Jaguar Logo

-This company has undergone major transformations that have affected its product range.
-It originated as the Swallow Sidecar and focused on motorcycle sidecars and car bodies.
-Then the company became known as Jaguar Cars, switching to the production of passenger cars.
-At Tata Motors’ initiative, it was renamed Jaguar Land Rover Limited (in January 2013).
-All this strengthened its position, and branded products have repeatedly won the highest royal awards Elizabeth II and Prince Charles.
+This company has undergone a major transformation, reflected in its product range.
+It originated as a Swallow Sidecar and specialized in producing sidecars and bodies for cars.
+The company then became known as Jaguar Cars, switching to the production of passenger cars.
+On Tata Motors’ initiative, it was renamed Jaguar Land Rover Limited (in January 2013).
+All this strengthened its position, and Elizabeth II and Prince Charles repeatedly awarded the brand’s products the highest royal honors.

 Mini